dermichal/dermichal.github.io/_drafts/2020-07-30-why-you-should-dca.md

 ---
 layout: post
-title: Why you should enter the game of bitcoin dollar-cost averaging
+title: Why you should enter the game of dollar-cost averaging
 category: home
 tags: bitcoin dca investing
+permalink: /dca/
 ---

 - dca bitcoin will slowly bring you into the game of investing
 - it will keep you in tha game thus reduce process fatique